About The Urantia Book Fellowship

 For basic access to our site, you can register as a Supporter.
 If you are also interested in volunteering or leading a study group, choose the Active Supporter option.

-If you would like to become an official member of the Fellowship, select the Non-councilor Member option, then Click here to let our Membership Committee know that you are interested in joining
+If you would like to become an official member of the Fellowship, go to your profile and select the Non-councilor Membership Level.
+This level requires approval from our Membership Committee, so be sure to Click here to let our Membership Committee know that you are interested in joining